 PUMP: Twenty Years of Making a Difference

 In 1995, Michelle Fanzo, a young graduate student at the University of Pittsburgh, wrote an op-ed piece for the Pittsburgh Post Gazette.
 She voiced her concern that too many of her friends were leaving the region in search of career opportunities and more dynamic, vibrant cities.
-A group of young people who shared Michelle’s concern started meeting in small groups throughout Pittsburgh’s East End.
-The idea to create PUMP was born.
+Michelle’s op-ed got the attention of Adam Pollock, a Pittsburgh native, who had been concerned with the issue for quite some time and was considering forming a group dedicated to reversing this trend.
+Adam immediately contacted Michelle to discuss his idea and their mutual concern.
+They agreed that a group with such a mission could be a powerful force for change in the region and they got to work making it happen.
+Adam and Michelle leveraged and convened their respective networks and started meeting in small groups throughout Pittsburgh.
+PUMP was officially born.

 PUMP was incorporated in 1996 to get lots of voices and opinions circulating.
 The following year the first Executive Director was hired to add some structure to the project so it could have a positive, wide ranging impact on our region.
 PUMP became a magnet for young professionals who envisioned a city that could attract talented people and retain the ones that are here.